Friday, February 06, 2026

 Beyond Expected Value and Likely Profit: Adding Risk of Ruin

-Today, I'm extending that framework with the Tri-Metric Decision Algorithm (TMDA), which adds a third dimension: Risk of Ruin (RoR).
+Today, we are extending that framework with the Tri-Metric Decision Algorithm (TMDA), which adds a third dimension: Risk of Ruin (RoR).
 This addition addresses a fundamental question that every bettor must answer: "What is the probability that my bankroll will decline to an unacceptable level within a given time horizon?"

 Expected Value tells you if a bet is statistically profitable.
-Likely Profit tells you if it's sustainable in terms of geometric growth.
+Likely Profit tells you if it is sustainable in terms of geometric growth.
 But neither metric explicitly addresses the volatility risk — the chance that short-term fluctuations will devastate your bankroll before the long-term edge materializes.

 Consider this: you might have a positive EV bet with decent LP, but if your stake size is too aggressive relative to the volatility of outcomes, you could hit your drawdown threshold long before experiencing the expected growth.
 This is where Risk of Ruin (RoR) becomes essential.

 Key Insight: RoR quantifies the probability of your bankroll falling below a critical threshold (e.g., 50% drawdown) within a specified number of bets.
-It's not just about whether you'll win in the long run — it's about whether you'll survive to reach the long run.
+It is not just about whether you'll win in the long run — it is about whether you'll survive to reach the long run.

 Building the Foundation